What Is USB-C?

 - Supported by most USB-C ports and cables.

 - Data rate up to 5Gbps.

-USB 3.0 was renamed to USB 3.1 when USB-C was released.
-Afterwards a second version of USB 3.1 was added.
+USB 3.0 was renamed USB 3.1 when USB-C was released.
+Afterward, the second version of USB 3.1 was added.
 Technically USB 3.0 refers to USB-A connections and USB 3.1 refers to Type-C connections.

 - USB 3.1 Gen 1: Data rate up to 5Gbps.
 The same as USB 3.0, but renamed.

 - USB 3.1 Gen 2: Data rate up to 10Gbps.

 USB 3.2 is the current version of USB standards.
 It absorbed the two USB 3.1 standards above and renamed them (again).
 It also added two new standards that use multi-lane technology.

 - USB 3.2 Gen 1×1: Data rate up to 5Gbps.
 Same as USB 3.0 and USB 3.1 Gen 1.